dwyl/google-apps-certification/README.md

 # Google Apps as a *Route to Work*

-Exploring Google Apps Certified Administrator for Jobseekers in Tower Hamlets.
+This  Google Apps Certified Administrator training programme is designed to give sustainable employability skills to jobseekers in Tower Hamlets.
+However, it is just a small part of what we can offer. *If* people on the Google Apps training decide they want to *challenge* themselves to learn *development skills* (*thus unlocking the most in-demand career opportunities*) we can help coach them further after they complete this initial training.

 ## Why?